 Unlike many previous generations, marriage isn’t a given.
 People aren’t in as great a hurry to get hitched and settle down, and many marriages are less rushed.
 These days, people often push off tying the knot and take their time to get it right.
 Essentially, if people are going to go through the effort of marriage, many want to make sure it sticks.
 And the divorce rate appears to reflect these trends.

 Divorce Rate Statistics

 While the divorce rate, as a whole, has been in steady decline, that’s not consistent across every demographic and population.
-Factors like education level and race are big indicators of potential divorce.
+Factors like education level and race are big indicators of a potential divorce.
 The Washington Post published the following data based on a 2014 survey.